robertofazio/getSolarExplosion/README.md

 ___
 how to use:
-1 open terminal
+- open terminal
-2 go where getData.sh is located e.g. cd /Users/robertofazio/Desktop/GetData.sh
+- go where getData.sh is located e.g. cd /Users/robertofazio/Desktop/GetData.sh
-3 It create a local file called lastSolarExplosion.txt and send the last values of the solar explosion to serial port
+- It create a local file called lastSolarExplosion.txt and send the last values of the solar explosion to serial port

+if you want to read through serial port try the Arduino sketch example.

 n.b.
 github space It's just a reminder for me.
 This is a work in progress for my 8 minutes installation.